 How to Deploy a React Application to Production on Code Capsules

-If you don’t already have a Code Capsules account, head to the site and click the “Sign Up” button in the top right.
-Enter your details to create an account, or log into an existing one.
+If you don’t already have an account, navigate to the Code Capsules site and click the “Sign Up” button in the top right corner of the screen.
+Enter your details to create an account, or log in to an existing one.

-If you’ve just signed up for an account, you’ll be directed to the Welcome page on your first login.
+If you’ve just signed up for an account, you’ll be directed to a welcome page on your first login.
 Click on the “Go To Personal Team” button.

-Create a Space for Your Apps
+Create a Space for your Apps

 Link to GitHub

-We can link the GitHub repository by clicking the profile image at the top right of the screen, and finding the GitHub button under “GitHub Details”.
+To link to GitHub, click your profile image at the top right of the Code Capsules screen and find the “GitHub” button under “GitHub Details”.